letsbegincode/Banking-System/docs/architecture-system-design.md

 1. Operators initiate actions from the CLI.
 Inputs are validated and mapped to command objects.
 2. Commands are enqueued via `Bank.queueOperation` and drained through the `ExecutorService`, keeping the console responsive while operations run asynchronously against the target `Account` instances.
 3. Each mutation appends a `BaseTransaction` record, enabling audit trails and replay.
-4. Persistence writes the mutated bank aggregate to `banking_system.ser`.
-Startup reads the file back into memory.
+4. Persistence serializes each mutated account to the configured `AccountRepository`.
+The JDBC implementation writes blobs into the `accounts` table while the in-memory variant simply keeps copies for fast tests.
 5. Observers emit feedback to the console and structured logs for operators.

 ```mermaid